damianoneill/healthbot/docs/kafka.md

 }
 ```

-> You will need to update the Authorization token with a value appropriate for you healthbot installation that has been base64 encoded.
+> You will need to update the Authorization token with a value appropriate for your Healthbot installation that has been base64 encoded.
+You can use an online generator to do this for e.g. [Basic Auth Header Generator](https://www.blitter.se/utils/basic-authentication-header-generator/).
 Alternatively use the Postman configuration from [REST API Guide](rest-api#healthbot-collection).

 You may have noted that we named this Notification **ptp-without-topic** and that there was a field available for defining a Kafka Topic to route messages too.
 By not populating this field Healthbot will produce messages and write them to a Topic name constructed as follows;